itsabot/itsabot/README.md

 1. Be accessible from every major communication method (SMS, email, web, as well as native iOS and Android apps).
-1. Open-source fully automated packages covering common use-cases, like checking the weather, stocks, restaurant recommendations, and more.
+1. Open-source fully automated plugins covering common use-cases, like checking the weather, stocks, restaurant recommendations, and more.
 1. Distribute and share training efforts of the Abot community with opt-in centralized training.